 What is Bias Stability?

 Bias Stability (also known as Bias Instability) can be defined as how much deviation or drift the sensor has from its mean value of the output rate.
 Essentially, the Bias Stability measurement tells you how stable the bias of a gyro is over a certain specified period of time.
-Lower Bias Stability is advantageous, as it results in a gyro producing fewer deviations from the mean rate over time.
+Lower Bias Instability is advantageous, as it results in a gyro producing fewer deviations from the mean rate over time.

-In autonomous vehicles, the gyroscope requirements are focused on having a low Bias Stability, which is required to handle the demands of autonomous vehicles operating in a variety of conditions while maintaining high safety margins.
+In autonomous vehicles, the gyroscope requirements are focused on having a low Bias Instability, which is required to handle the demands of autonomous vehicles operating in a variety of conditions while maintaining high safety margins.
 These conditions include operation in GNSS-denied environments, such as crowded cities filled with urban canyons.

-One of the reasons that a FOG has lower Bias Stability is because it’s a solid-state sensor with extremely low measurement noise over a high dynamic range.
+One of the reasons that a FOG has lower Bias Instability is because it’s a solid-state sensor with extremely low measurement noise over a high dynamic range.
 A FOG doesn’t generate any acoustic vibration and doesn’t have any moving components.
 Due to its inherent low noise, FOG technology is one of the few technologies able to cope with applications demanding the highest performance.
 Contrast this with Micro-Electro-Mechanical Systems (MEMS) gyro technology which uses the Coriolis effect based on vibrating mass deflection resulting from rotation.
 The bias of a MEMS gyro will wander over time due to flicker noise in the electronics and other effects.

-FOG technology provides for low Bias Stability gyros that cannot be realized by MEMS-based technology due in part to the silicon or quartz vibrating beam and detection electronics used in MEMS gyros.
+FOG technology provides for low Bias Instability gyros that cannot be realized by MEMS-based technology due in part to the silicon or quartz vibrating beam and detection electronics used in MEMS gyros.
 Too much gyro noise results in loss of application precision and accuracy in the rate or position measurement.